telefonicaid/iotagent-node-lib/doc/api.md

 Push commands are only valid for HTTP devices.
 For MQTT devices it is not needed to set the `endpoint` parameter.

+**FIXME**: example of request sent from IoTA-JSON to device listening in "http://[DEVICE_IP]:[PORT]" and response associated to that request should be included, based on the ping example shown above.

 **Poll commands**

 Poll commands are those that are stored in the IoT Agent waiting to be retrieved by the devices.
 This kind of